1on1pt/CMS_Home_Health_Compare_January_2023_Refresh_Analysis/README.md

 ### What is the Quality Star Rating Distribution Based on Type of Ownership?

-CMS defines seven *types of ownership*:
+For home health, CMS defines seven *types of ownership*:

 * GOVERNMENT - COMBINATION GOVT & VOLUNTARY
 * GOVERNMENT - LOCAL